 MH CET 2015 Date:- (TENTATIVE)

 MH CET 2015 exam dates: First or Second week of May.

 Top MHCET Colleges

 MHT CET Syllabus

-The medium for examination shall be English or Marathi or Urdu for Physics, Chemistry and Biology.
-However, Mathematics paper shall be in English only.
+The medium for examination shall be English or Marathi or Urdu.

 MHT CET Preparation

-The most important thing that candidate should known that MT-CET is purely based on Class 12 portion.
+The most important thing that candidate should known that MH-CET (Medical) is purely based on Class 12 portion.
 The exam is not easy but it’s not even hard at the same time.
 To score high in this exam, candidate should start preparing at least one year before the exam.
-Joining coaching classes or crash course will be of great help for candidate.
-Students should keep constant touch with the portion of Class 12 as the questions asked in MT-CET are based on the theories, laws and its application based on HSC curriculum.
+Joining coaching classes or taking a crash course will be of great help for candidates.
+Students should keep in constant touch with the portion of Class 12 as the questions asked in MH-CET are based on the theories, laws and its application based on HSC curriculum.
 Allot equal time to every subject, as this will enable you to cover every topic in detail.
 Practicing several hours of previous years’ papers will be conducive for aspirants.